-Obtaining an EV charger rebate can increasing saving on an EV purchase, EV charger hardware, and installation costs.
+Obtaining an EV charger rebate can increase saving on an EV purchase, EV charger hardware, and installation costs.

 However, EV charger rebates aren’t typically awarded for level 1 chargers.
 An EV charge rebate will require a purchase of a level 2 EV charger installed by an electrician.

 A professional installation is often required for the rebate, so for that reason — and for your own safety — don’t try to install it yourself.